1. StreamNative Platform

 Entries Since First Not AckedMessageEntries that are not acknowledged.

-Configure policies for a topic
+Configure topic policies

-1. On the left navigation pane, under RESOURCES, click Topics.
+1. On the left navigation pane, under Resources, click Topics.

 3. If the topic is partitioned, click the partition link of the selected topic.